chen3feng/uct/README.md

 G:\MyGame>G:\UnrealEngine-5.1\Engine\Binaries\Win64\UnrealEditor-Cmd.exe %CD%/MyGame.uproject -ExecCmds="Automation RunAll"
 ```

-Its user interface has so many problems:
+These user interface has the following problems:

 - You must use the UBT in the correct engine directory to build the game project.
   There are several versions of the engine on my workstation, and they are all in use,